Living with Change

 Also, family members each have their own strengths.
 Some will excel at the personal care aspect of caregiving, while others cringe from it.
 Others may thrive by doing housework, gardening, repairs or dealing with finances.
 Let people work in the areas where they shine.

 Even when two people are both doing the same duty, they may still do it differently.
 How you provide personal care to your spouse may be different than how his sister does when she relieves you.
 Different does not mean wrong.
-Ask yourself whether it is really worth butting heads over.
+Ask yourself whether it is worth butting heads over.

 ,